fphilipe/premailer-rails/README.md

 This gem is tested on Rails versions 5 through 7.

-For Rails 7, it only support the classical Sprockets asset pipeline.
-It does not yet support [Propshaft](https://github.com/rails/propshaft).
+For Rails 7, it support both the classical Sprockets asset pipeline as well as the new [Propshaft](https://github.com/rails/propshaft) gem.

 If you're looking to integrate with Webpacker, check out [these instructions](https://github.com/fphilipe/premailer-rails/issues/232#issuecomment-839819705).